-For privacy reasons, a pergolas sides are often greened, similar to carports.
-For this, English Ivy or grapevines are planted.
-The latter usually as vertical cordons, fans, horizontal cordons, or trained in the vineyard style.
-Accordingly, a variety of different wire rope arrangements (d= 3 mm) are necessary.
-System 0010, or individually designed systems similar to system 0010 are suited for vertical strands.
-For systems like 1060, or even 1040, the spaces between most supports are to wide, so that the wire rope would sag.
-We recommend an additional vertical strand in the middle between the two posts.
-This wire is fastened in one of the upper beams or purlins with a eylet screw (WH 07080).
+For privacy reasons, a pergola's sides are often greened, similar to carports.
+For this, English ivy or grapevines are planted, the latter usually as vertical cordons, fans, horizontal cordons, or trained in the vineyard style.
+Different wire rope arrangements (d= 3 mm) are thus necessary.
+System 0010 or individually designed systems similar to system 0010 are suited for vertical strands.
+With horizontal systems such as 1060 or even 1040, the distance from post to post is often too great and the ropes then sag.
+We recommend an additional vertical strand (a "hanger") in the middle of each field between the two posts.
+This wire is fastened in one of the upper beams or purlins with an eylet screw (WH 07080).
 The horizontal and vertical wires are attached to one another via cross clamps (SK 03012) at the intersecting points.
-Naturally, many combinations of horizontal and vertical wire ropes are possible.
-Examples in the photo galleries.
+Many combinations of horizontal and vertical wire ropes are possible.
+See examples in the photo gallery below.

-Pergola supports are greened similarly to pillars and columns.
-For example with annual climbing plants, Clematis-Hybrids, or even roses.
-The necessary wire rope (d = 3 mm) is installed vertically like with systems 1020 and 1030.
-Depending on the desired effect (one sided or all-round greening), you need 1 - 4 strands a post.
-You can use more than one strand a side for rectangular supports with larger surfaces such as with system 4020.
+Pergola supports are greened much like pillars and columns... so,with annual climbing plants, clematis-hybrids, or even roses.
+The necessary wire ropes (d = 3 mm) are laid vertically as with systems 1020 and 1030.
+Depending on the desired effect (one sided or all-round greening), you'll need 1 - 4 strands a post.
+In the case of rectangular supports with greater width, more than one rope can be laid per area, as with system 4020.

-Most of the time, light and basic kits from FassadenGrün suffice.
-However, medium and heavy kits are often used to provide more wall distance.
-Massive kits are used for representative and design reasons.
-The choice of construction style complies with the surface (with pergolas, manly solid wood).
+Most of the time, Light and Easy Kits from FassadenGrün suffice.
+However, Medium and Heavy Kits are often used to create more "fullness" by providing more wall distance.
+Massive Kits are used for representative and design reasons.
+The choice of construction style depends on the material/surface (with pergolas, mainly solid wood).